What a Santorini Wedding Actually Costs in 2026 (From Intimate Elopements to 100-Guest Celebrations)

 How to Save €3,000–€4,800:

-- Choose shoulder seasons (April-June, September-October) for 30-40% savings on both services and accommodation
+• Choose shoulder seasons (April–June, September–October) for 30–40% savings on services and accommodation

-- Pick quieter Imerovigli over crowded Oia for better value and fewer tourists
+• Pick quieter Imerovigli over crowded Oia for better value and 50–70% fewer tourists in your photos

-- Understand the legal versus symbolic ceremony decision before you book
+• Understand the legal versus symbolic ceremony decision before you book your venue

 Table of Contents